configit-sdk/.github/profile/README.md

-## Requesting access to Configit SDK
+# Welcome to the Configit SDK :wave:

+Welcome to the Configit SDK, home of API client libraries and sample code for Configit partners.

-The Configit SDK repositories and packages are private.
-To request access, mail configit-sdk-req@configit.com.
+> **Getting access**: The Configit SDK repositories and NuGet/npm packages are private.
+To request access, mail
+> configit-sdk-req@configit.com.

 ## Configit Ace C#/.NET clients